Assemblies of God USA: General Council of 1914

-By 1914, many white ministers nominally affiliated with the Church of God in Christ had become dissatisfied with the arrangement under predominantly Black or African American leadership.
-Apostolic Faith Movement leaders Bell, Goss, Opperman, M. M. Pinson, and A. P. Collins issued the call for a general council to "Churches of God in Christ, and to all Pentecostal or Apostolic Faith Assemblies".
-What resulted was a merger of the Apostolic Faith Movement, Chicago Pentecostals, and CMA Pentecostals in 1914 at Hot Springs, Arkansas.
+In 1914, Apostolic Faith Movement leaders Bell, Goss, Opperman, M. M. Pinson, and A. P. Collins issued the call for a general council to "Churches of God in Christ, and to all Pentecostal or Apostolic Faith Assemblies".
+What resulted was a merger of the Apostolic Faith Movement, Chicago Pentecostals, and CMA Pentecostals at Hot Springs, Arkansas.
 The 1st General Council was attended by predominantly white representatives from 20 states and missions in Egypt and South Africa.
 The fellowship that emerged was incorporated as the General Council of the Assemblies of God.
 Bell was elected the first general superintendent.
-The Assemblies of God claimed major reasons were given for calling the meeting:
+The Assemblies of God gave five reasons for calling the meeting: